Table of Contents

 The benefit of using large image resolution for e-commerce product images is that most customers using mobile devices have Retina displays.
 When the image resolution is high, you increase the quality and clarity of the image.
 Once the customer has seen the product in high resolution, you have a much better chance of convincing them to buy.
 If the image resolution is not sharp, customers are going to be disappointed in the product delivered to them.

 PRO TIP: A minimum resolution of at least 1920px width is recommend so that when your customers Zoom in, your image stays sharp.

 PNG is the best file type for product images.
 PNGs can store lossless image data.
 JPEGs, on the other hand, are lossy.
-In general, PNG is the best file type for product images, due to its transparency and compression.
+In general, PNG is the best file type for product photography images, due to its transparency and compression.
 However, when large amounts of potentially transparent pixels are not required, the JPEG format can be more efficient.
 Animation and other dynamic effects are also better on the web using GIF.
 Additionally, PNG can be more efficient for simple images, due to its compression.